llazzaro/chem-fingerprints/docs/api.rst

 count_tanimoto_hits_arena
 -------------------------

+(Deprecated.
+Please use chemfp.search.count_tanimoto_hits_arena or chemfp.search.count_tanimoto_hits_symmetric.)

-.. py:method:: count_tanimoto_hits_arena(query_arena[, threshold=0.7])
+.. py:method:: count_tanimoto_hits_arena(query_arena, threshold=0.7)

 Count the fingerprints which are similar enough to each query fingerprint

+XXX

-For each fingerprint in the `query_arena`, count the number of fingerprints in this arena with Tanimoto similarity of at least `threshold`.
-The resulting list order is the same as the query fingerprint order.
+Returns an iterator containing the (query_id, count) for each fingerprint in `queries`, where `query_id` is the query fingerprint id and `count` is the number of fingerprints found which are at least `threshold` similar to the query.

+The order of results is the same as the order of the queries.
+For efficiency reasons, `arena_size` queries are processed at a time.

-:param query_fp: query arena
+:param queries: query fingerprints
-:type query_fp: FingerprintArena
+:type query_fp: FingerprintArena or FPSReader (must implement iter_arenas())
 :param threshold: minimum similarity threshold (default: 0.7)
 :type threshold: float between 0.0 and 1.0, inclusive
+:param arena_size: number of queries to process at a time (default: 100)
+:type arena_size: positive integer
-:returns: list of integer counts
+:returns: list of (query_id, integer count) pairs, one for each query

 threshold_tanimoto_search_fp
 ----------------------------

+(Deprecated.
+Please use chemfp.search.threshold_tanimoto_search_fp.)

-.. py:method:: threshold_tanimoto_search_fp(query_fp[, threshold=0.7])
+.. py:method:: threshold_tanimoto_search_fp(query_fp, threshold=0.7)

 Find the fingerprints which are similar enough to the query fingerprint

+XXX

 Find all of the fingerprints in this arena which are at least `threshold` similar to the query fingerprint `query_fp`.